paulhibbitts/test-docsify-this/README.md

 Display a logo image for the website in a Docsify custom Sidebar (i.e. file 'logo.png) with the optional **logo** Docsify parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&name=CPT-363&logo=/images/logo.png The full folder path and filename must be provided.
 A website name must also be provided, and will be used as the alt text for the logo.

-##### max-width

-Set a custom max width for content in pixels of your web pages with the optional **max-width** parameter (not included in the Advanced Web Page Builder), for example:
-https://docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-one-page-article/main&homepage=home.md&core-theme-styles=true&max-width=910px.
-This parameter can be particularly valuable when using the core Docsify v5 theme via `core-theme-styles` and embedding the resulting page.

 ##### mergeNavbar

 Merge the Navbar items to the top of the sidebar on smaller screens with the optional **mergeNavbar** Docsify parameter, for example: